k8ssandra/k8ssandra/docs/content/en/install/gke/_index.md

 ```

 {{% alert title="Important" color="primary" %}}
 The name of the JSON key file within the secret MUST be `medusa_gcp_key.json`. _Any_ other value will result in Medusa not finding the secret and backups failing.
+The Medusa container within each Cassandra pod will not start.

+To ensure that doesn't happen, notice in the `kubectl create secret...` command above how we pushed the content of the generated **raw** `medusa_gcp_key` into the `medusa_gcp_key.json` file that Medusa expects to find in the deployed secret.

 {{% /alert %}}

 This secret, `prod-k8ssandra-medusa-key`, can now be referenced in our K8ssandra configuration to allow for backing up data to GCS with Medusa.